raccoonyy/awspirin/PROJECT_OVERVIEW.md

 **Usage**: Visit the deployed application or run locally with `npm run dev`

-### 2. Web Component Library (`awspirin-webcomponent/`)
+### 2. React Component Library (`library/`)
-Framework-agnostic web component for embedding in any website:
+Independent React component library for embedding in any React application:
-- Lightweight Lit-based implementation
+- Standalone implementation with no external dependencies on shared code
+- Full TypeScript support with comprehensive type definitions
-- Customizable via CSS variables
+- Customizable themes and styling
-- ARN list support
+- ARN validation and processing
 - Event-driven architecture
-- TypeScript support
+- Automatic dependency resolution for AWS actions

-**Installation**: `npm install @awspirin/policy-generator`
+**Installation**: `npm install awspirin-lib`

-## Shared Components (`shared/`)

-### Types (`shared/types/`)
-Common TypeScript interfaces used across both implementations:
-- `AWSResource`: AWS service definitions
-- `AWSAction`: Permission action definitions
-- `PolicyStatement`: IAM policy statement structure
-- `IAMPolicy`: Complete IAM policy structure

-### Data (`shared/data/`)
-AWS service and action definitions:
-- `aws-resources.ts`: AWS service metadata
-- `aws-actions.ts`: Permission action definitions with dependencies

-### Utilities (`shared/utils/`)
-Core policy generation logic:
-- ARN validation and processing
-- Policy statement generation
-- Service-specific ARN handling (S3, DynamoDB, Lambda, etc.)

 ## Key Features